oslabs-beta/Opal/README.md

 <br />
 <b>2.
 What information do I need to provide to log in to Opal?</b><br /><br />

-On initial login, users only to create a username and password.
+On initial login, users are prompted to select a name, username, email address, and password.

 <br />
 <b>3.
 What information will Opal store about me?</b><br /><br />

-The only information Opal stores is an email address and a (hashed) password.
+Only the information in Question #2.
+The user's password itself is not stored.
+Opal stores only a password hash.
 <br />
 <b>4.
 Does Opal maintain any information about my Azure account?</b><br /><br />

-No. Opal stores no information about your account.
+No. Opal stores no information about your Azure account.
 Opal simply acts as a client for a variety of Azure SDKs and endpoints to allow you to retrieve data from your Azure subscriptions in a single location.

 <br />
 <b>5.
 Do I need to enter to use my real email?</b><br /><br />